hydroshare/hs-docker-irods/README.md

 ### Run

-Once you've configured the `irods-config.yaml` and `rodsuser-config.yaml` files you only need to run the `run-docker-irods.sh` script.
+Once you've configured the `irods-config.yaml` and `rodsuser-config.yaml` files you only need to run the `run-docker-irods.sh` script with the argument `HOST_IP_ADDRESS`.
 The information you provided in the config files will be used to setup and run the iRODS environment.

 **Example**

 ```
-$ ./run-docker-irods.sh
+$ ./run-docker-irods.sh localhost
 *** RUN SCRIPT run-docker-irods.sh ***
 *** update github submodules ***
 ...